yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 ```

+> 📘 Credentials
+>
+> See the credentials page for more information: https://docs.y.uno/reference/authentication

 > 🚧 UISceneDelegate Usage
 >
 > If your app is using a UISceneDelegate, ensure to place your Yuno initialization code within your SceneDelegate.

 The Full checkout enables you to configure the appearance and process.
-It is an optional step that you configure through the class `YunoConfig`.
-If you want to set up the configurations, the following code block presents the elements that can be configured:
+This is an optional step that you configure through the class `YunoConfig`.
+If you want to set up the configurations, the following code block shows the elements that can be configured:

 ```swift
 final class YunoConfig {